-Workforce education is designed to provide the educational competencies and skills required for employment in business, industry, public service, technical fields, and health services.
+Workforce and technical education is designed to provide the educational competencies and skills required for employment in business, industry, public service, technical fields, and health services.
 In addition, many students enhance and upgrade their job skills for career advancement.

-Trinity Valley Community College provides quality workforce education programs specifically designed to meet the needs of employers located in the geographic area served by the College.
+Trinity Valley Community College provides quality workforce and technical education programs specifically designed to meet the needs of employers located in the geographic area served by the College.
 Each program has an advisory committee consisting of individuals from business and industry that provide input into the curriculum, courses, equipment needs, and overall evaluation of the effectiveness of the program.

-TVCC workforce programs are designed to meet industry and business employment needs for a skilled workforce while meeting a broad spectrum of student interests, needs, and abilities.
+TVCC workforce and technical programs are designed to meet business and industry employment needs for a skilled workforce while meeting a broad spectrum of student interests, needs, and abilities.
 Students may enroll in the associate of applied science (AAS) degree program, certificate of completion (CC) program, occupational skills achievement (OSA) award, or enhanced skills certificate (CERT3) award.
 Each AAS program and certificate has been approved by the Texas Higher Education Coordinating Board and students must complete all courses specified in the degree plan.
 Substitutions for any course in the AAS degree or certificate require approval of the associate vice president of workforce education.

 The associate of applied science degree provides a two-year curriculum, consisting of core program courses, related courses, and general studies courses.
-The certificate of completion is designed to provide core courses in a workforce education program that specifically and directly relate to competencies needed for employment and potential advancement in a career field.
+The certificate of completion is designed to provide core courses in a workforce and technical education program that specifically and directly relate to competencies needed for employment and potential advancement in a career field.
 An occupational skills achievement award enables students to receive recognition (not designated on transcripts) for entry-level employment or industry-recognized certification or licensure.
 An enhanced skills certificate is intended to provide advanced skills, identified by business and industry, which are not part of the degree.

 TVCC has implemented stackable credentials that allow students to enroll in an occupational skills achievement (OSA) award, which leads to a certificate of completion program and into the corresponding associate degree program.
-Many workforce programs can also transition into a bachelor of applied arts and science (BAAS) degree at state universities.
+Many workforce and technical programs can also transition into a bachelor of applied arts and science (BAAS) degree at state universities.
 Please see an academic advisor for more information on pursuing a BAAS with a partnering university after completing an AAS with Trinity Valley Community College.

-Enrollment in Workforce Education Programs
+Enrollment in Workforce & Technical Education Programs

-On the following pages, specific courses that are required in each of the workforce education programs are outlined.
+On the following pages, specific courses that are required in each of the workforce and technical education programs are outlined.
 The vice president of instruction, the associate vice president of workforce education, or advisors will be able to provide additional information about the programs of study and assist the student in selecting a course of study.
 Substitutions for any course in the AAS degree or certificate require approval of the associate vice president of workforce education.